istiakshihab/istiakshihab/README.md

 #### Hi Everyone,

-I am a 22 yo CS Undergrad student.
-I like to fool around my tech stuff which is why I love all the nitty gritty things I can explore.
+I am a 24 yo CS Undergrad student.
+I like to fool around my tech stuff and I love all the nitty gritty things I can explore.
 If you have any fun projects to work on,hmu.
-Besides that, I love playing video games.
+Besides that, I love playing video games (specifically dota).

 <p align="center">